 The company must have a trading loss in the relevant accounting period (before the R&D claim).

-The company must meet the R&D intensity condition: which is that at least 30% of all expenditure was spent on qualifying R&D, in the accounting period for which the R&D claim is being made
+The company must meet the R&D intensity condition: which is that at least 30% of all expenditure was spent on qualifying R&D, in the accounting period for which the R&D claim is being made (40% for any costs claimed from 1st April 2023 until a new accounting period it started after 1st April 2024).

 Using the ERIS claim calculation method, is not always the right choice, even when you qualify, as sometimes RDEC will give a greater benefit than ERIS, so calculating the best option is crucial.